dsyahput/OCR-With-VLM-LMStudio/README.md

         images=[image_handle]
     )
     ```
-6. Evaluation results will be saved in an Excel file inside the `result/` directory.
+6. Evaluation results will be saved as an Excel file in the `result/` directory.
+This file contains the image name, ground-truth, predicted text, and the CER score for each image.